···

 When everything competes for attention

-ADHD overwhelm is what happens when tasks, decisions, emotions, and information all arrive at once — and there isn't enough attention to go around.
-It's not a failure to cope.
-It's a full system with too many inputs and no filter strong enough to sort them.
+Everything arrived at once and there isn't enough attention to go around.
+That's ADHD overwhelm — not a failure to cope, but a full system with too many inputs and no filter strong enough to sort them.
+If you've been wondering how much of your laziness is actually an attention problem, this is usually where the answer lives.

 Pause and Breathe

-Thirty seconds of slow breaths can interrupt the spiral.
+Thirty seconds of slow breaths interrupts the spiral.

 Write, speak, text — get it external.
 No sorting needed.